ivanpozdin/spbu_c_homeworks/README.md

 # C programming
-homework assignments for the C programming course in SPBU
+Repo for 1 term homeworks and tests for C programming course in SPBU